European shares soar as China adds steam to ECB-led rally

 By Danilo Masoni and Sudip Kar-Gupta

-MILAN/LONDON, Oct 23 European shares rose to two-month highs on Friday, with export-driven stocks such as autos leading the way as China announced a surprise rate cut just a day after the ECB signalled the possibility of stronger stimulus measures.
+MILAN/LONDON, Oct 23 European shares rose to two-month highs on Friday, with export-driven stocks like autos leading the way as China announced a surprise rate cut just a day after the ECB signalled the possibility of stronger stimulus measures.

 China's central bank cut interest rates for the sixth time since November on Friday, and it again lowered the amount of cash that banks must hold as reserves in another attempt to jumpstart a slowing economy.